yaochenzhu/yaochenzhu/README.md

-### Hi there, this is Yaochen!
+### Hi there!
+This is Yaochen.
 I'm:
- 🔭 A CS post-graduate student at Wuhan University,
+ 🔭 A CS post-graduate student at Wuhan University
- 🌱 An amature guitar player who happens to know math and code,
- 😄 A researcher of Data Mining, RecSys and Multimedia.
+ 🌱 A lame guitar player who happens to know math and code 😄 A researcher of Data Mining, RecSys and Multimedia